nickoala/telepot/README.md

 # telepot - Python framework for Telegram Bot API

-Version 9.0 just came out (August 25, 2016).
-I am finally satisfied with callback query handling.
+With the release of 9.0 (August 25, 2016), I am finally satisfied with callback query handling.
 Many styles of dealing with callback query are now possible.

 Documentations are incomplete.
 They will be filled in gradually over time.
 Interested users can